BounderShen/Obsidian/Growth/English/take a taxi.md

 1. where are you going
 2. can you take me to
 3. can you pull over after the lights
-4. just stop in front of the hotel I'll get out there
+4. you can just stop in front of the hotel I'll get out there
 5. how much do I owe you
 6. how much do i need to pay you
 7. how much is it .can I pay with card \ can i pay with wechat